ardulogic/symfony-postlt/README.md

 Build and run the container (it will take some time):
 - `make up-dev`

-Seed the database with demo data:
+Create and seed the database with demo data:
-- `make seed-dev`
+- `make fresh-seed-dev`

 Run unit tests:
 - `make test-dev`